 No list of best meats to smoke would be complete without chicken on it.

 Different chicken parts have distinct compositions, meat density, and fat content.
 This means that the types of wood that complements them will change from cut to cut.

 In this guide, I lay out the best wood chips for smoking chicken, and list which part of the bird goes best with which.

 So let’s get into it.

+In general, a lot of people tend to prefer to match sweeter woods from fruit trees, like maple, cherry, or applewood.
 So where better to start than with one of the barbecue world’s most beloved smoking woods?